NoahThomlison/NoahThomlison/README.md

 ---

 <p align="left">
 I'm a full-stack web developer with a background in Mechanical Engineering.
-I am currently working as a frontend developer on the Product Team at [Commerce7](https://commerce7.com/).
+I am currently working as a frontend developer on the Product Team at <a href='https://commerce7.com/'>Commerce7</a>.
  </p>

 - 🌱 I’m currently learning **Ruby, Rails, Python**